mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

       <h4>Register Docker Account</h4>

-    Since KServe cannot resolve locally built Docker image, you need to push the image to a Docker registry.
+    Since KServe cannot resolve a locally built Docker image, you need to push the image to a Docker registry.
-    For this tutorial, we'll push the image to `Docker Hub <https://hub.docker.com/>`_, but you can use any other Docker registry, such as `Amazon ECR <https://aws.amazon.com/ecr/>`_ or private registry.
+    For this tutorial, we'll push the image to `Docker Hub <https://hub.docker.com/>`_, but you can use any other Docker registry, such as `Amazon ECR <https://aws.amazon.com/ecr/>`_ or a private registry.

     If you don't have a Docker Hub account yet, create one at https://hub.docker.com/signup.